Zwei jungen in Kenia liegen unter einem Moskitonetz.

 How UNICEF helps

-• UNICEF provides information on healthy nutrition and supplies food supplements, as the regular intake of nutrients such as vitamin A and zinc increases children’s resistance to the disease.
+• Information on healthy nutrition and the provision of food supplements as the regular intake of nutrients such as vitamin A and zinc increases children’s resistance to malaria.

 With your donation, you can support UNICEF in the fight against malaria.
 We thank you from the bottom of our hearts.